phadjido/CubismZ/README.md

 - The HDF5 file consists of `nbx * nby * nbz` 3D blocks
 - The input HDF5 file is compressed and stored to `<cz file>`
-- The threshold specifies how lossy the compression will be TODO: need to specify the range of threshold (?)
+- The threshold specifies how lossy the compression will be and depends on the lossy floating compressor used at the first substage.
+  - todo: need to specify the range of threshold (?)
+  - Wavelets: wavelets coefficients with absolute value smaller than the threshold are decimated (range: [0, +inf)
+  - FPZIP: number of useful bits of the floating point numbers (range: up to 32/64)
+  - ZFP: relative error
+  - SZ: relateive error
 - The wavelet type can optionally be specified using the `-wtype` option.
   The following options / wavelet types are supported
   - 1: 4th order average interpolating wavelets